infretis/infretis/examples/gromacs/puckering/README.md

 ```
 Now close the terminal.

-You should see "(base)" in the lower left of your terminal window after reopening if everything went successfully.
+You should see `(base)` in the lower left of your terminal window after reopening if everything went successfully.

 Then download and install the required python packages to run this exercise.
 Again copy-paste the code and do what is asked of you in the output.
 ```bash